nextstepitt/standard-course-template/README.md

 ## Introduction

+**New**: The *workbook-titles.tex* file consilidates the titles and images for formatting the document into one configuration!
+See the new step [Declarations and Titles](#Declarations-and-Titles) in the section [Working with the Workbook](#working-with-the-workbook).

 This course template provides standard structure and technology for managing and dstribution courseware.
 The three areas of focus are written material, participant files, and video presentations.